 Just give them your visiting card and point the URL to them.
 Cool, right?
 Now to have an impressive website is important.
 It’s okay if it is minimal.

 Since your website’s content will be doing the talking/advertising on your behalf, ensure that it is top-notch.
-Not only should the content be good, it should also be error-free, crisp and to the point.
+Not only should the content be good, but it should also be error-free, crisp and to the point.

 Take a Business Course